A "lifting" method for exponential large deviation estimates and an application to certain non-stationary 1D lattice Anderson models: Lifting Method, Probabilistic Results

 \begin{remm} These results have a natural analogue for other large deviation estimates.
 In particular if $r(n) \geq 0$ is monotone increasing and $r(n) \rightarrow \infty$, then for $\P_0$ and $\P_1$ satisfying the obvious analogue of (\ref{zerolog})

-any adapted sequence $A_n$ eventually satisfying $\P_1[A_n] \leq e^{-r(n)}$ also satisfies $\P_0[A_n] \leq e^{-(1-\ve)r(n)}$ eventually for any $\ve > 0$, and this can be made uniform over a parameter or over filtrations with the appropriate uniformity assumptions imposed on (\ref{zerolog4evr}). \end{remm} For our proof of localization, absent the uniformity in filtration coming from Theorem \ref{unifslogro}, we can get a weaker form of uniformity by examining arithmetic progressions within a filtration: \begin{cor} If $(\Omega,\mathcal{M})$, $\mathcal{F}_n$, $\P_0$ and $\P_1$ are as above and (\ref{zerolog}) holds, any family of events $\{A^E_n\}$ which is adapted with respect to a subfiltration $\{\mathcal{G}_n\}$ of the form $\mathcal{G}_{n} = \mathcal{F}_{kn+l}$ uniformly exponentially decays w.r.t. $\P_0$ if it does the same for $\P_1$. \end{cor} \begin{proof} It suffices to show that
+any adapted sequence $A_n$ eventually satisfying $\P_1[A_n] \leq e^{-r(n)}$ also satisfies $\P_0[A_n] \leq e^{-(1-\ve)r(n)}$ eventually for any $\ve > 0$, and this can be made uniform over a parameter or over filtrations with the appropriate uniformity assumptions imposed on (\ref{zerolog4evr}). \end{remm} For our proof of localization, absent the uniformity in filtration coming from Theorem \ref{unifslogro}, we can get a weaker form of uniformity by examining arithmetic progressions within a filtration: \begin{cor} If $(\Omega,\mathcal{M})$, $\mathcal{F}_n$, $\P_0$ and $\P_1$ are as above and (\ref{zerolog}) holds, any family of events $\{A^E_n\}$ which is adapted with respect to a subfiltration $\{\mathcal{G}_n\}$ of the form $\mathcal{G}_{n} = \mathcal{F}_{kn+l}$ uniformly exponentially decays with respect to $\P_0$ if it does the same for $\P_1$. \end{cor} \begin{proof} It suffices to show that